DeNA/dify-google-cloud-terraform/README.md

 > [!NOTE]
 > - Dify v1.0.0 (and later) is supported now!
 Try it and give us feedbacks!!
-> - If you fails to install any plugin, try several times and succeed in many cases.
+> - If you fail to install any plugin, try several times and succeed in many cases.

 ## Overview
 This repository allows you to automatically set up Google Cloud resources using Terraform and deploy Dify in a highly available configuration.